knpuniversity/php-beginner-series/knpu/creating-functions.rst

 Oh, and those two slash marks (``//``) are one of the two ways you can comment out lines in PHP.
 Anything on a line after ``//`` is ignored by PHP entirely.
-This is handle for temporarily removing code or adding helpful comments for your future-self.
+This is handy for temporarily removing code or adding helpful comments for your future-self.

 Our new function can live anywhere in this file, but let's put it at the top